 Litter training your rabbit is challenging enough, so don’t stress yourself over how to find the best litter box for your rabbit, too.
 We’ll cover everything you need to know to find the absolute best rabbit litter boxes.

-After thoroughly examining and testing dozens, we’ve narrowed the field down to seven great options to fit every size of bunny and budget.
-After reading our reviews and educating yourself with the accompanying buyer’s guide, you’ll be fully prepared to decide which litter box is right for you and your rabbit.
+After examining and testing dozens, we’ve narrowed the field down to seven great options to fit every size of bunny and budget.
+This will help you be fully prepared to decide which litter box is right for you and your rabbit.

 The 7 Best Rabbit Litter Boxes